matterhorn-chat/matterhorn/README.md

 To directly message another user, use `/focus` or `C-g`.

+`C-g` channel switching mode does a substring match of the input text on the channel and usernames; metacharacters `^` and `$` at the beginning or end of input, respectively, anchor the match in case of multiple matches.

 To switch to the channel you were in prior to the current channel, use the default binding `M-s` (swap).
 The most recent channel is marked in the channel list with a "`<`" indicator.